Individual Therapy in Naples, Florida

 Psychedelic-Informed Therapy (Preparation & Integration)

-Psychedelic-informed therapy is a supportive, non-directive approach for individuals preparing for or integrating psychedelic experiences that occur in legal, medical, ceremonial, or research settings.
+Psychedelic-informed therapy is a supportive, non-directive approach for individuals preparing for or integrating psychedelic experiences in legal, medical, ceremonial, or research settings.

 Preparation sessions focus on intention-setting, emotional readiness, education, and grounding.

-Integration sessions provide space to process what emerged and gently translate insights into daily life — without interpretation or analysis.
+Integration sessions provide space to process insights and translate them into daily life — safely, mindfully, and respectfully.

-This service does not involve the administration of substances and is offered within ethical, legal, and therapeutic boundaries, with an emphasis on safety, mindfulness, and respect for your process.
+This service does not involve administration of substances and is offered within ethical, legal, and therapeutic boundaries.

 Somatic Therapy